MaxonT/Promptly/README.md

 ## 🪪 License

-© 2025 Tiger — Released under the MIT License.
+© 2025 Tiger Yang— Released under the MIT License.
 Use, modify, distribute, or remix freely under the same open terms.
 Attribution is appreciated but not required.

 This project embodies an open-source spirit — designed to inspire,
 build upon, and evolve through collective creativity.

+---

-MIT License
+###MIT License

 Copyright (c) 2025 Tiger